libhazeltine/psionic-index/README.md

 While the communities of those forums, and the people who ran those blogs, are all gone, they, perhaps unknowingly, left quite a bit behind.
 This project seeks to organize those ruins, and build a new generation community, so that we can continue where they left off.

+Right now, this repo consists solely of category-sorted link indexes, but in the future it will contain direct backups of the content, manually transcribed in Markdown format.

 Join us (or watch from afar) -> https://placeholder.l.i.n.k/